 Hello.
+My name is Shawn Taylor.
 I am a veteran who served as a platoon commander in the United States Marine Corps.
 In the winter, I ski and snowboard with my son in the Rocky Mountains of Utah and Colorado.
-In the summer, I hike, bike, and run (I will be completing my 21st marathon (virtually) this October.
-I live with my partner Joanne, two rescue cats, Buckworth and Bandit, and a rescue dog from Hurricane Harvey, Blue, a formidable mongrel mix of Chihuahua, Dachshund, Pomeranian, and Greyhound, who, for reasons only known to her, can unleash a moiling of forces at a moment's notice.
+In the summer, I hike, bike, and run (I will be completing my 22nd marathon next October.
+I live with my partner Joanne, a rescue cat, Bandit, and a rescue dog from Hurricane Harvey, Blue, a formidable 11-pound mongrel of Chihuahua, Dachshund, Pomeranian, and Greyhound.